 banner

-Incidental Take Permits for Shasta and Scott River Coho Salmon
+Incidental Take Permits for Coho Salmon

-Shasta ITP Work Group Comments:
+Shasta ITP Consortium Comments:

 Quartz Valley Indian Community.
 2006.
 Scoping Comments on Shasta River Basin Agricultural Coho Salmon Incidental Take Permit.
 Submitted to CDFG, Region 1 by QVIR.
 ITP filed with CDFG.
 20 p